jamiemill/design-team-wrapped/README.md

 <img src="public/design-team-wrapped-logo%403x.png" width=500 />

-This is a next.js app that generates end-of-2022 stats for a team using the Figma API.
+This is a next.js experiment that generates end-of-2022 stats for a team using the Figma API.

 ## Running locally